Fourth Ritchie Bros shareholder questions acquisition of IAA

 Ritchie Bros on Jan.
 23 sweetened the cash component of its buyout offer for IAA by 28%, valuing the U.S. auto retailer at $5.94 billion, and also secured the backing of a key IAA shareholder that had questioned the initial offer.

+While four Ritchie Bros shareholders have publicly opposed the deal, three are supportive, according to statements and sources.

-Last week, Ritchie Bros' shareholders Janus Henderson Investors and Deep Field Asset Management publicly opposed the company's planned acquisition of IAA.
+Last week, Ritchie Bros' shareholders Janus Henderson Investors and Deep Field Asset Management came out against the company's planned acquisition of IAA.

 Investment firm Luxor Capital Group, which owns 3.6% of Ritchie Bros stock, has been a vocal opponent of the deal,